build-trust/ockam-website/src/content/learn/how-to-guides/rust/01-workers/README.md

 There are two ways to receive a message as a worker:

 - Wait for the node to call `handle_message`.
 This is the typical scenario.
 - Use the `Context` API to block on a call to `receive`.
-This function will block the current thread until a message is available.
+This function will block the worker until a message is available.

 ```rust
 let reply = ctx.receive::<String>().await?;
 ```

-## Stop the mode
+## Stop the node

 The Ockam Node can be stopped by calling the `Context` trait `stop` API.